yukun-dong/how-to/Available-actions-in-Teams-Toolkit.md

 1. Alphabet characters will be converted to upper case
 2. Non alphanumeric character will be converted to `_`
-3. If output is a hierarchy object, in the hierarchy is separated by a double underscore `__`
+3. If output is a hierarchy object, elements in the hierarchy is separated by a double underscore `__`

 Taking following bicep output as example
 ```